Home Builder Marketing Ideas: 19 Tips for 2019

 So how important can a few hundred words a month on a blog actually be for my company.
 Well, depending on your goals, the actual result and benefit will be different.
 But there is absolutely some value.
 If you blog already – excellent!
 Pat yourself on the back and skip ahead to number five.
 Or, keep reading and find out why what you’re already doing is more beneficial than you may have realized.

-By blogging regularly (1-2 ties a month), you’re sending a few important signals to Google or your target audience.
+By blogging regularly (1-2 times a month), you’re sending a few important signals to Google or your target audience.
 The first, and probably the most obvious positive thing about writing a lot of different blogs is that you’ll be growing the collection of content on your website.
 This gives you a much better chance of being relevant (Google’s primary search result criteria) to a wider variety of search queries and search intents.
 If you write a blog about ‘outdoor living’ or ‘sustainable homes’, your content can attract people interested in that subject, and so on and so forth.

 I like to think about it as though you’re stranded on an island with an unlimited amount of fish trap nets.
 How many of those traps are you going to set?
 With each additional trap, your chances of catching dinner increase.
 It’s the same way with blogs – with each one you write, you not only increase the chances of getting a potential buyer’s attention, but you increase your overall digital footprint.